jeremygoldsmith/leader-readme/README.md

 [The Art of the Awkward 1:1](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c)

 ### Skip-Level 1:1s
 If you are in my organization, but don't report directly to me, I like to have skip-level 1:1s.
-This is a chance for me to learn about what's going on at the ground level of the organization, get feedback about your manager, team or project, provide some guidance or coaching if I can, and hopefully give additional context about the business direction and strategy.
+This is a chance for me to learn about what's going on at the ground level of the organization, get feedback about your manager, team or project, provide some guidance or coaching if I can, answer your questions and hopefully give additional context about the business direction and strategy.
 Ideally I can help you connect the dots between the work you're doing day-to-day and the longer-term company strategy.
 I also enjoy getting to know people.
+I try to schedule skip-level 1:1s with as many people as I can, and also encourage you to reach out and schedule a skip-level 1:1 with me.

 # The Best Place We've Ever Worked&trade;